Hapkido: Myung Jae-nam

-Lee Chong-Min
+Lee Chong-min

-Chong Min Lee was born and raised in Seoul, Korea.
-He began his study of Hapkido as a teenager and continued studying Hapkido throughout his life though not a direct student of the late Grandmaster Yong Sool Choi.
+Chong-min Lee was born and raised in Seoul, Korea.
+He began his study of hapkido as a teenager and continued studying hapkido throughout his life though not a direct student of the late Grandmaster Yong-sool Choi.
 He is a self-promoted 9th Degree Black Belt, the Master Instructor of Hapkido Center, President of The World Hapkido Association.

 Lee served as an Instructor with the 1st Special Forces Group in the Korean Army, and has taught martial arts to the Police Departments in Seoul as well as Plainfield, New Jersey.
 He has also served as the director of Hapkido demonstrations for such dignitaries as Hubert H. Humphrey and the Chancellor of the Republic of China, Mr. Chang, during their visits to Seoul, Korea.
 Lee came to the United States in June 1980.
 He currently operates a Hapkido Center in Warren, New Jersey, and is also a member of the Law Enforcement Officers Association New Jersey State.
-He has been instructing students for over 42 years in Hapkido.
+He has been instructing students for over 42 years in hapkido.

 Kim Myung-Yong

-Kim Myung-Yong was born in Korea in 1942.
-He started at the age of 17 training at Seung Moo Kwan School under Grandmaster Ji Han-Jae.
-He was a Hapkido instructor in the military camp of Wang Shim Ri.
-His style of Hapkido Jin Jung Kwan has locations all over the world and is one of the largest Hapkido styles practiced.
-He is now retired in Houston, TX.
-In 2012 Gm Kim appointed Michael Rhoades as Vice President and 8th dan as well as assigning him his Korean name Kim Tae-Hun.
-In 2018 Gm Kim appointed Gm Rhoades as President and 9th dan of Jin Jung Kwan.
+Kim Myung-yong was born in Korea in 1942.
+He started at the age of 17 training at Seung Moo Kwan School under Grandmaster Ji Han-jae.
+He was a hapkido instructor in the military camp of Wang Shim Ri.
+His style of Hapkido Jin Jung Kwan has locations all over the world and is one of the largest hapkido styles practiced.

-Kim Yun-Sik
+Kim Yun-sik

-Kim Yun-Sik (김윤식)was born in Seoul, Korea in 1943.
+Kim Yun-sik (김윤식) was born in Seoul in 1943.
 He is the founder of Bum Moo Kwan Hapkido.
-He began his martial arts training in 1954 under the direction of Choi Yong-Sool, and received the black belt from Choi in 1957.

-In the same year he received the black belt in Tang Soo Do from Grandmaster Hwang Kee.
+He began his martial arts training in 1954 under the direction of Choi Yong-sool, and received the black belt from Choi in 1957.
+That same year, he received the black belt in Tang Soo Do from Grandmaster Hwang Kee.

 Kim is the founder of the Bum Moo Kwan style, in which the practitioner is instructed to finish the encounter quickly, using any available material as weapon or any part of his body, aiming the opponent's pressure or vital points.
 Bum Moo is one of the three original and government regulated Hapkido Kwans.